agent18/agent18.github.io/_posts/2020-04-24-Data-Science.markdown

 applied for H1B extension in dec 2019 and got it stamped".
 Both are Indians.

+Case 2: H1B Extension applied in PP in October 2017; Working for Consulting firm - EVC model and Client provided Client letter; Got RFE for Speciality Occupation & Employee-Employer relationship & Wage Level 1 justification; Approved last week after responding to RFE; BE in EEE, MS in EE, 4.5 Years Experience all of which is with same Consultant and since graduation; Job requires BE in CS or related field with 2 or more years experience - Wage Level 1, Software Developer is the job title;---[here](http://forum.murthy.com/topic/113510-any-successful-h1-extension-with-electronics-or-mechanical-engineering-background/?do=findComment&comment=431827)

 **Conclusion**: False; Bachelor seems to not matter if you have a relevant masters (or if you don't have relevant masters)